NCAS-CMS/cf-python/DOCUMENTATION.md

-* The generation of recipes using Sphinx-Gallery requires:
+* The generation of recipes using Sphinx-Gallery requires `Python<3.12.0` and:

   ```txt
   pip install sphinx-gallery==0.11.0